 If a cyst becomes infected, a minor surgical procedure may be necessary.
-In a minor surgery, a cysts is drained by a healthcare professional.
-Afterwards, dirt and hair is removed from the cyst and the wound is packed.
+In a minor surgery, a cyst is drained by a healthcare professional.
+Afterward, dirt and hair are removed from the cyst and the wound is packed.
 If your doctor is concerned about possible infection, he or she may prescribe antibiotics for you to take for at least two weeks.

 Natural Ways to Prevent and Treat Cysts

 There are a few natural remedies to prevent these painful cysts from forming, and these cures may help ease the pain of cysts that have already become inflamed.